gearglow/ReptiliaWithATwist/The List - Notes.md

 - Parvati & Lavender teach Elysia about make-up and such.
 She runs with it to devastating effect.
 Tends to rock the tomboy look, but will sometimes femme it up to mess with people.

 - Eleanor is all for vengeance, and is well-versed in the Trolley Problem, so Elysia has no compunctions about not being entirely Light.
 Or even going full-on Dark, really.
 Assassinations won't be *common,* but they might just happen anyway.
+Heists, on the other hand... *so many.*

 - Elysia talks Madame Pomphrey into starting a therapy group, given all the insanity of the past few years (and now this one).
 She, Ginny, Draco, Luna, Hermione, and a few others join.